Darius Garland Player Props: Cavaliers vs. Nets

 Darius Garland Insights vs. the Nets

+- Garland's opponents, the Nets, have the NBA's slowest tempo with 99.1 possessions per game, while his Cavaliers rank 25th in possessions per game with 98.7.

+- Defensively, the Nets are ranked 13th in the NBA, giving up 112.9 points per game.

-- Allowing 45.3 rebounds per game, the Nets are the 26th-ranked team in the NBA.
+- The Nets are the 26th-ranked squad in the league, conceding 45.1 rebounds per game.

-- Looking at assists, the Nets have conceded 23.3 per game, fourth in the NBA.
+- In terms of assists, the Nets have allowed 23.3 per game, third in the league.

 Darius Garland vs. the Nets